 Green Infrastructure Construction, Inspection and Maintenance Training

 The first round of training on GI construction, inspection and maintenance was held in late 2016 for the December 2016 exam.
-Training for GI construction, inspection, and maintenance will be available again for eligible DC residents in April through May 2017.
-Please contact Bethany Bezak at firstname.lastname@example.org for information on current and future trainings.
+The second round of training was held in April-May for the June 2017 exam.
+Training for GI construction, inspection, and maintenance will be available again for eligible DC residents in Fall 2017.
+Please contact Bethany Bezak at email@example.com for information on current and future trainings.